ada-game-framework/sdlada/README.md

 ### Makefile

+This was originally built with the idea that there could be different compilers and their build scripts would go into a ```build/<compiler>``` directory.
+This can still be built with the makefile, the subsequent extracted components cannot.

 There are a number of variables which can be set to control the compilation:

 * SDL_PLATFORM = Can be set to one of the following values: linux, windows, macosx, macos_homebrew, ios or android